Ginza 1-4 chome (north of Harumi-dori)

 Ginza 1-6-13, Ginza 106 Bldg B1F.
 Open 11:30am-2:30, 5-10:15pm (LO) daily.

-Pizza from custom-made wood-burning ovens, from this upscale chain of Italian eateries.
+Lovely pizza prepared in custom-made wood-burning ovens, from this upscale chain of Italian eateries.

 Ginza 1-13-8.
 (Ginza 1-chome station exit 10) Open 11:30am-3, 5-11:30pm (LO) daily.